 A smaller variation of building identification signage can be used for auxiliary facilities, including temporary buildings.
 These are not major academic or other primary university facilities, but fulfill a support role.
 The signage graphic is similar to standard building ID signs, but the scale is smaller and the panels are attached to the exterior wall of the building, rather than being free-standing.
-Consult the University Planner's Office for a determination as to whether a facility should have auxiliary signage rather than a standard building ID sign.
+Consult Planning and Communication for a determination as to whether a facility should have auxiliary signage rather than a standard building ID sign.